mariellefoster/plots_and_projects/README.md

 ## Surprise call of the day
 - Picks someone random from your contacts and calls them at 4pm everyday

+## DRM Education Site
+- What is it?
+- Where is it?
+- Legal questions answered

 ## Google Friender
 - Sign up for a service that:
   - looks at your calendar and your patterns of movement